ubc-library/open-collections-discovery-ui/README.md

-# driad-discovery-ui : UBC Library Open Collections - Discovery UI Component
+# UBC Library Open Collections - Discovery UI Component

 This project is a fork of the discovery layer from UBC Library's Open Collections project.
 The search results and discovery component has been extracted for use in other projects.
 Templates have been modified to depend on vanilla bootstrap classes rather than UBC-CLF styles.

-This application is designed to interface with the Open Collections ElasticSearch API and data model.
-Significant modifications may be necessary to connect to alternative data sources at this time.

 ## Usage
 clone into new repo